Celscius/gin-crud/README.md

 # gin-crud

-his project is an exemplary rest api server built with Go :)
+this project is an exemplary rest api server built with Go

 See API Spec (modified from RealWorld API Spec to simplify)